supamasS/cater-mate/README.md

 - As an admin, I want to edit an ingredient so that I can keep it up to date.

 - As an admin, I want to delete an ingredient so that it is removed from the list.

+### User

+- As a user, I want to log in with a user privilege so that I can do basic operations like entering a customer's order.
+  - Tasks:
+    1. Same as for admin login a-e
+    2. If login is successful, show the screen for ordering.

+- As a user, I want to add each item in the order, with the name and quantity.

+- As a user, I want to check out and add customer information after desired items have been added to the cart.

+- As a user, I want to see the total amount as I add each item so that I can tell the customer if needed.

+- As a user, I want to query the orders that need to be filled for a specific day so that I can give the information to the people who work in the kitchen.

+- As a user, I want to create an invoice from the order in pdf format.

+#### Not implemented in this version

+- As a user, I want to have the kitchen pick sheet automatically created after I place an order.

+- As a user, I want to create an invoice as a pdf file so that I can send it to the customer.

 ## Technical Challenges
 - Thymeleaf can only return a single object with the form submission